SalomePlatform/shaper/src/BuildPlugin/doc/interpolationFeature.rst

 Interpolation analytical
 """"""""""""""""""""""""

 The property panel is shown below.

 .. figure:: images/InterpolationAnalytical.png
   :align: center

   Create an interpolation analytical

-Select one or several vertices or points in the viewer.

 - **Curves parameters** panel allows to define the mathematical expression for creating the interpolated curve.
    - **X(t) equation** define the expression of X with t variable.